barthofu/docker-virtu/readme.md

 1. Go in the app directory
 2. Run the `docker compose up` command (or `docker compose up -d` if you want to be detached)
 3. Open `http://localhost:3000` in your browser

+## Remarks

+- Both server and clients use multi-stage builds to optimize caching capabilities of docker and therefore the final image
+- The server image build is very long (~10min).
+I optimized it using `cargo-chef` which lets us separate the build of the dependencies from the build of our application binary itself, so they can be cached and not re-compiled each time the source code is modified.
+Tho this trick will not really be useful in the context of this project as you'll only build it once.
+- I did my best to comment as far as i can the Dockerfiles.
+-